WordPress/wporg-plugin-guidelines/guideline-16.md

-**16. A complete plugin must be available at the time of submitting the plugin request to the directory.**

-All plugins are examined prior to approval, which is why a link to a zip is required.
-Names cannot be “reserved” for future use.
-Directory names for approved plugins that are not used within a reasonable amount of time may be given to other developers.
+**16. A complete plugin must be available at the time of submitting the plugin request to the repository.** All plugins are examined it prior to approval, which is why a link to a zip is required.
+We do not “reserve” names for future usage.
+Approved plugins may be taken away if the plugin is not committed to the SVN in a reasonable amount of time.